-- 1. That the meeting be closed to members of the public, in accordance with section 89 (2) of the Local Government Act 1989, to allow consideration of: - (a) Contractual matters; - (b) Matters prejudicial to Council and/or any person; and - (c) Matters relating to legal advice. - 2.
-That all information contained within the Confidential Business Reports section of this agenda and reproduced as Council Minutes be treated as being and remaining strictly confidential in accordance with the provisions of sections 77 and 89 of the Local Government Act 1989 until Council resolves otherwise.
+- 1. That the meeting be closed to members of the public, in accordance with section 89 (2) of the Local Government Act 1989, to allow consideration of: - (a) matters relating to legal advice; and - (b) matters prejudicial to Council and/or any person. - That all information contained within the Confidential Business Reports section of this agenda and reproduced as Council Minutes be treated as being and remaining strictly confidential in accordance with the provisions of sections 77 and 89 of the Local Government Act 1989 until Council resolves otherwise.